soopadead/Everwing-Hacks-Reloaded-Extension/README.md

 You can easily run the hack codes by installing our extension https://dinodevs.github.io/Everwing-Hacks/

+Devs can go to about tab and click multiple times the year text to enable dev tab.

 # Hack C0d3s
 Most cheats were patched and the hack apply process is now a little compicated.